-However, many people have had success in using alternative treatments in the management of many diseases and conditions, including fibromyalgia.
-Before trying any fibromyalgia alternative treatments, you should always check with your doctor to be sure that the methods are safe and right for you.
+However, many people have had success in using alternative treatments for many conditions, including fibromyalgia.
+Before trying any alternative treatments, you should check with your doctor to be sure that the methods are safe and right for you.

-Acupuncture is a practice of traditional Chinese medicine that involves inserting thin needles into specific points on the body in order to balance the flow of energy.
+Acupuncture is a practice of traditional Chinese medicine that involves inserting thin needles into points on the body.
+The purpose, according to the traditional practitioners of this technique, is to balance the flow of a form of energy called “chi” through the body.
 Acupressure is similar, but applies pressure to the same points rather than using needles and can be self-administered.
-Both techniques have had mixed results in studies.
-They may be able to reduce pain and improve sleep for some people, but their level of effectiveness is not clear.

 Chiropractic care uses various techniques to correct misalignment of the spine and other joints in order to relieve pain and other symptoms.
 Chiropractors may also incorporate stretching and massage techniques.

 Magnesium is a mineral found in many foods.
-Studies have shown that fibromyalgia patients tend to be deficient in magnesium and that taking a magnesium supplement can reduce pain.
+It is suggested that fibromyalgia patients tend to lack the right amount of magnesium.
+A lack of magnesium can also disrupt nerve function, exacerbating pain.

 The findings on fibromyalgia and magnesium are mixed.
 Some studies suggest that magnesium supplements help alleviate some symptoms of fibromyalgia, while other research indicates that it doesn’t.